 What are the Risks?

 Of course, real estate investing carries risks, just as investing in any asset class carries risk.
 When you invest in any asset, you carry the risk of the loss of your principal.
-In the case of both a stock or a REIT investment, this can result when the value of the investment goes down, either due to internal issues with the underlying asset, the company whose shares you’ve purchased, the real estate portfolio itself, or a downturn in the market.
+In the case of both a stock or a REIT investment, this can result when the value of the investment goes down, either due to internal issues with the underlying asset, the company whose shares you’ve purchased, the real estate managing the portfolio itself, or a downturn in the market.
 In either case, the value of your asset can decrease.

 This is why it is so important that before you make any type of investment, whether in real estate or other asset classes, and whether active or passive, you must first do your own research and due diligence.
 No investment, person, or company can guarantee you a return or protection of all your principal.
 But your own due diligence can help you find safer and possibly more lucrative avenues to place your capital.